-If a student feels that he/she was unjustly treated, reprimanded, or denied his/her rights, then the student must first avail himself/herself of an internal review appeals process, which consists of a Grievance Committee.
+If a student feels that they were unjustly treated, reprimanded, or denied his/her rights, then the student must first avail himself/herself of an internal review appeals process, which consists of a Grievance Committee.

 a.
 Filing an Internal Appeal Review with the Grievance Committee.